IDMNYU/audiolab/docs/serge.md

 #### Odds

-The **Odds** is a six-channel "coin toss" module with a variable weighting, allowing input pulses to translate to voltage sent to one of two possible output jacks based on the results of a random value.
+The **Odds** is a six-channel implementation of a [Bernoulli Gate](https://mutable-instruments.net/modules/branches/) - a "coin toss" circuit with variable weighting, allowing input pulses to translate to voltage sent to one of two possible output jacks based on the results of a random value.
 The panel also has a utility 4-stage sequencer module and a common-mode input which will fire all outputs.
 The module can be set to send out pulses or set steady values at the output jacks.

 <img src = "./img/shelfisizer2020_4.png" width="30%" title="Odds" alt="Odds">